Skip to Main Content

 Send an Email

-Chaketa Mack-Riddle has a passion for working in school communities to remove barriers so all students can reach their highest potential in the classroom.
+Chaketa Moore has a passion for working in school communities to remove barriers so all students can reach their highest potential in the classroom.
 She stresses the importance of being visible in the school community, while always seeking innovative methods of inspiring educators to expand their knowledge to maximize student learning experiences.

-Mack-Riddle holds an educational specialist’s degree in educational leadership from Webster University, a master’s degree in educational administration from Lindenwood University, and a bachelor’s in elementary education and special education from Harris-Stowe State College.
+Moore holds an educational specialist’s degree in educational leadership from Webster University, a master’s degree in educational administration from Lindenwood University, and a bachelor’s in elementary education and special education from Harris-Stowe State College.
 She is currently working on a doctoral degree in educational leadership from Southern Illinois University - Edwardsville, which will be completed this summer.

-“Knowing that school leaders are being challenged to carry out functions that are less directive and more collaborative, I am appreciative of the opportunity to provide leadership, guidance, and support to each partner district throughout St. Louis County,” said Mack-Riddle.
+“Knowing that school leaders are being challenged to carry out functions that are less directive and more collaborative, I am appreciative of the opportunity to provide leadership, guidance, and support to each partner district throughout St. Louis County,” said Moore.
 “The goal is not to do it, but to see it happen!”

-• Dr. Tami Yates
+Dr. Tami Yates

 Executive Director of Partner Districts